daviddigital/equitytracker-io/README.md

 ## Issue Tracking

 Encounter a bug or have a feature request?
 Please open an issue [here](https://github.com/daviddigital/equitytracker-io/issues).
+Anyone is welcome to open an issue, developers and non-developers welcome.

 ## Changelog